ssardina-teaching/git-hw-submissions/README.md

 This will download all submissions of teams listed in csv file `AI20-p0.csv` using tag `submission` and save them in directory `p0-repos/`.

 A file `AI20_timestamps.csv` with the timestamps and commits of each repo cloned successfully.
+The timezone used is defined by constant `TIMEZONE` in the script (default to Australia/Melbourne time zone).

 ### Some useful commands